We received an email recently from someone who was struggling to understand and cope with her elderly mother’s behavior. She wrote:

 What Do You Do When Your Elderly Parent Becomes Mean?

 It can be difficult to deal with an elderly parent who becomes mean and/or angry.
-This may be a sign of underlying health problems, or it could be a personality change due to the aging process.
+It’s normal for a caregiver to feel frustrated and angry.

 Whatever the cause, it’s important that you try to understand what might be behind the behavior and how to best deal with it.